 4. Be clear and consistent

 Begin with something fascinating to make the most of the 160-character limit.
 Mark a sale as "5hours only!" or notify SMS subscribers when an offer is about to expire by informing them that it is their "FINAL CALL" to shop.

-Avoid using non-standard abbreviations to write text messages.
+Avoid using non-standard abbreviations to write mass text messages.
 For example, in Ulta’s SMS campaign, Instead of "24 piece," the company typed "24 PC."
 To most people, a PC is just a computer.

 5. Integrate SMS into your omnichannel strategy

 Sending the proper message via the right media is key to omnichannel marketing success.
 You can't rely on SMS as a major way of communication since not everyone will sign up for it.
 SMS works best when combined with email marketing and other marketing collaterals, given the various restrictions, such as messaging frequency and length.

 6 best SMS marketing strategies

 Here are the most powerful marketing strategies to get a high open rate on your texts.